 - Media device numbers and hashes (covered on the Media devices page)

-Altered mode settings
+Altered mode (default setting)

 In the altered mode WebRTC parameters Public IP and Local IP will be set on a browser profile launch to match the IP from browser profile configuration.

 Public IP address

 The "Fill on start based on external IP" option means when you launch a browser profile, it will first connect to our server.
 We will detect an actual external IP of this browser profile, return it back and set as WebRTC Public IP.
 If your IP changes in the middle of a session, WebRTC Public IP address will be immediately adjusted accordingly.

 Leaving this option disabled means you will have to set WebRTC Public IP address manually.

 Local IP address(es) is/are generated when you click "New browser profile" or "Get new fingerprint".
 You may also set Local IP address(es) manually.
 Some older browser profile may not have any Local IP addresses set.

 Local IP address must be within a valid local IP range.
 These are:

 - 10.0.0.0 to 10.255.255.255